Soviet Union at the Olympics: Flag bearers controversy

 Soviet officials expected the flag bearer to show an example of an attractive, physically strong person and a distinguished athlete.
 He was expected to carry the flag through the Olympic ceremony in one hand unsupported by a harness.
 This presented a formidable physical task as the flag weighed 16 kg in the 1960s, and a sudden wind might further increase the physical load.
 Hence the Soviet flag bearers at the opening ceremony of the Summer Olympics were selected from among heavyweight weightlifters or wrestlers, who did not have to compete the next day.

 Soviet officials also expected the flag bearer to win a gold medal at the given Olympics.
-This resulted in absurd situations at the 1952 and 1956 Summer Olympics, when the selected flag bearers, Yakov Kutsenko and Aleksey Medvedev respectively, were not allowed to compete because the officials did not believe they would win a gold medal.
-Both were top-level heavyweight weightlifters.
-Kutsenko placed second at the 1950 World Championships and Medvedev won the world title in 1956 and 1957.
+Thus, the Soviet flag bearers at the Summer Olympics of 1952 (Yakov Kutsenko) and 1956 (Aleksey Medvedev) were not allowed to compete, even though both were top-level heavyweight weightlifters – Kutsenko placed second at the 1950 World Championships and Medvedev won the world title in 1956 and 1957 – because Soviet officials did not believe they would win a gold medal.